 Since the start of 2026 AI has effectively surpassed the ability of humans to write the vast majority of code required in typical business systems.
 You may have heard about hallucinations and other ways AI can fail, but these have largely been overcome with the most recent AI models, particularly Claude's Opus 4.6.

-We can use these tools with any programming language and technology platform and we use a variety depending on the task at hand.
-Currently we are working in TypeScript, C#.Net and Python along with React, PostgreSQL, SQL Server and of course HTML/CSS and JavaScript.
+We can use these tools with any programming language and technology platform, and we use a variety depending on the task at hand.
+Currently we are working in TypeScript, C#.Net and Python, along with React, PostgreSQL, SQL Server and of course HTML/CSS and JavaScript.

 It starts with the prototype